 9. THE WORD OF GOD AND PRAYER (Matt.
 8:8; John 15:7).
 If we want to get answers to prayer let us first get the promises of God that cover our need and accept the answers as already being God's will by His Word.
 Let us have faith in the Word as the basis of God's will and the assurance of the answer.
 The centurion said, "speak the word only, and my servant shall be healed."
 He told the Lord that he believed that His word was all-sufficient to cast out the demons in His servant, just as his own word was sufficient to get action on the part of the hundred soldiers under his authority.
 Jesus marveled at this faith.
 So if this is what faith is, we can all have faith if we want to have it.
 Faith is simply taking God at His Word.

 10. THE FAITH THAT TAKES.
 This secret of answered prayer is very clear in Scripture.
 Note how simple the Bible is on this point: "Have faith in God For verily I say unto you, That whosoever shall say unto this mountain, Be thou removed, and cast into the sea; and SHALL NOT DOUBT IN HIS HEART, BUT SHALL BELIEVE THAT THOSE THINGS WHICH HE SAITH SHALL COME TO PASS, HE SHALL HAVE WHATSOEVER HE SAITH.
-Therefore I say unto you, WHAT THINGS SOEVER YE DESIRE, WHEN YE PRAY, BELIEVE THAT YE RECEIVE THEM [Believe that you have got them], AND YE SHALL HAVE THEM" (Mark 11:22-24); "But without faith it is impossible to please him: for he that cometh to God MUST BELIEVE THAT HE IS, AND THAT HE IS A REWARDER OF THEM THAT DILIGENTLY SEEK HIM" (Heb.
-11:6); "If any of you lack wisdom [or any thing else], let him ask of God, THAT GIVETH TO ALL MEN LIBERALLY, AND UPBRAIDETH NOT; AND IT SHALL BE GIVEN HIM.
+Therefore I say unto you, WHAT THINGS SOEVER YOU DESIRE, WHEN YOU PRAY, BELIEVE THAT YOU HAVE RECEIVED THEM, AND YOU SHALL HAVE THEM" (Mark 11:22-24); "But without faith it is impossible to please him: for he who comes to God MUST BELIEVE THAT HE IS, AND THAT HE IS A REWARDER OF THOSE WHO DILIGENTLY SEEK HIM" (Heb.
+11:6); "If any of you lack wisdom [or any thing else], let him ask of God, WHO GIVES TO ALL MEN LIBERALLY, AND WITHOUT FINDING FAULT; AND IT SHALL BE GIVEN HIM.
 BUT LET HIM ASK IN FAITH NOTHING WAVERING.
-For he that wavereth is like a wave of the sea driven with the wind and tossed.
+For he who wavers is like a wave of the sea driven with the wind and tossed.
 FOR LET NOT THAT MAN THINK THAT HE SHALL RECEIVE ANY THING OF THE LORD" (James 1:5-9).

 The central thought in all these passages is: "BELIEVE THAT YOU HAVE GOT IT AND YOU SHALL HAVE IT."
 Believe that it is already yours.
 See yourself with it.
 Believe that you have got it already whether you literally see it or not.
 "Faith is the substance of things hoped for, the evidence of things not seen" (Heb.
 11:1).
 Faith laughs at impossibilities and counts all things possible.
 It "calleth those things that be not as though they were" (Rom.
 4:17-22).
 One cannot have faith for something that he already has, for "hope that is seen is not hope; for what a man seeth, why doth he yet hope for?
 But if we hope for that we see not, then do we with patience wait for it" (Romans 8:24-25).